Many of you probably think that I no longer am self-impressed or even dazzled when I forecast something that turns out to be true.

 Got a great email.

-I got a couple of great emails, actually.
+I got a couple of great emails actually.

 Dear Rush, I'm a 53-year-old solo private practice family physician.

-I'm a longtime listener since 1988.
+I'm a long time a listener since 1988.

-By way of rush history, my daughter Candace and I met you early on, and you kindly signed a book to her.
+By way of Rush history, my daughter Candace, and I met you early on, and you kindly signed a book to her.

-She went on to attend Stanford, then Pepperdine Law, becoming an attorney who believes in limited constitutional government, even working for judicial watch for quite a while.
+She went on to attend Stanford, then Pepperdine Law, becoming an attorney who believes in limited constitutional government, even working for Judicial Watch for quite a while.

 My sons are also listeners.